List of The Carol Burnett Show characters and sketches: George and Zelda

 Burnett as Zelda, a whiny, nasal-voiced woman and Korman as her husband George.
 The sketch was inspired by the roles of Montgomery Clift and Shelley Winters in A Place in the Sun Lawrence has occasionally played Zelda's mother.

 The Ham Actors

-Also known as "Funt and Mundane", Korman as Alfred Funt and Burnett as Mundane, two over-the-top actors who run into mishaps on the stage.
+Having gone through a number of names, the characters eventually became known as "Funt and Mundane," with Korman as Alfred Funt and Burnett as Mundane, two over-the-top actors who run into mishaps on the stage.
 The sketch started off with Korman as Funt and Burnett as different types of partners.
 The names Funt and Mundane are take-offs of legendary acting couple Alfred Lunt and Lynn Fontanne.

 Kitchen Commercials

 Burnett as a woman who is tortured by television commercial mascots come to life.

 Mother Marcus

 Korman as a full-figured, Yiddish grandmother who was based on his own real-life grandmother.
 She was usually featured in "As the Stomach Turns", but has also been in other sketches such as the grandmother in "La Caperucita Roja", the Mexican version of "Little Red Riding Hood", the fairy godmother in "Cinderella Gets It On!", the disco version of "Cinderella", and the first Mrs. de Wintry in "Rebecky", the take-off of the 1940 film Rebecca.